larsw/kong-oidc/README.md

 | `config.disable_userinfo_header` | no | false | Disable passing the Userinfo to the upstream server |
 | `config.disable_id_token_header` | no | false | Disable passing the ID Token to the upstream server |
 | `config.disable_access_token_header` | no | false | Disable passing the Access Token to the upstream server |
->>>>>>> Adds misc. options to tune which tokens to send to upstream service.
-Adds the possibility to send the access token as an Authorization Bearer token.
-Improves the documentation (README)

 ### Enabling kong-oidc